Are Unemployment Benefits Causing A Worker Shortage? No One Knows For Sure.

 Others have applied to scores of listings but are either not getting interviews or receiving offers.
 The economy is still down 8.2 million jobs versus February 2020.

-And still others continue to have difficulty securing full-time childcare because their providers may have shuttered or limited enrollment or because their kids are still attending school remotely.READ MORE: Maryland Weather: Flash Flood Watch Issued For Baltimore Area As Storms Roll In Thursday
+And still others continue to have difficulty securing full-time childcare because their providers may have shuttered or limited enrollment or because their kids are still attending school remotely.READ MORE: Maryland Sets New Pandemic Records On Friday, Officials Still Urging People To Get Vaccinated

 Nearly 7.3 million adults say they are not working because they are caring for children who are not in school or daycare, according to the most recent Census survey data from mid- to late May.
 That figure has increased from the second half of April, when it was 6.8 million.